-&lt;sup>1 Some of our results do carry over to other winning conditions, such as reachability and parity, or do not require the underlying arena to be a pushdown graph.
+However, some of our results carry over to other winning conditions, such as reachability and parity, and/or do not require the underlying arena to be a pushdown graph.
 If this is the case, we present our arguments and state our results as general as possible.
-Also, we discuss the additional challenges one has to overcome to generalize all our results to reachability and parity conditions.